truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIConfiguration.md

 {{< toc >}}

 {{< include file="/_includes/CLIGuideWIP.md" >}}

 ## Configuration Commands

 The **configuration** namespace has three commands that are based on functions found in the SCALE API and web UI.
-These commands return allowed network activity choices, and allow you to add or change global network configuration settings.
+These commands return allowed network activity choices and allow you to add or change global network configuration settings.
 Options can vary by the type of system and license applied (i.e., an HA system).

 You can enter commands from the main CLI prompt or from a **network** namespace prompt.

 ### Activity_choices Command
 The `activity_choices` command returns a list of system activities.

 {{< expand "Using Activity_Choices Command" "v" >}}
 #### Description